killercup/testing-rust/src/units/when.md

-# What code to write unit tests for
+# Which functionality to write unit tests for